oliver-moran/Canvas-API/README.markdown

 * Chrome¨
 * Android¨
 * Opera¨
-* Camino¨ (excluding text rendering, video and audio functions)
+* Camino¨ (excluding text, video and audio functions)

 Canvas API is also supported by the beta version of Internet Explorer¨ 9 and works on Windows¨, Mac¨, Linux¨, iPhone¨ and Android¨ as well as other PCs and mobile devices.